Miro (wrestler): Final storylines and departure (2018–2020)

 After failing to win the United States Championship from Shinsuke Nakamura at Crown Jewel, Rusev finally managed to capture the United States Championship for a third time in his career on the December 25 episode of SmackDown Live.
 On January 27, 2019, he lost the title back to Nakamura on the Royal Rumble pre-show.
 Two days later on SmackDown Live, Rusev confronted R-Truth, who had just defeated Nakamura for the United States Championship, and pushed him into defending his newly won title against him, but Truth retained his title.
 After the match, Nakamura attacked Truth, and Rusev joined him in attacking Truth, thus turning heel again in the process and later forming a tag team with Nakamura.
 On the Fastlane pre-show, Rusev and Nakamura were defeated by The New Day.
-At WrestleMania 35, Nakamura and Rusev would compete in a fatal four-way tag team match for the SmackDown Tag Team Championship, but were unsuccessful.
+At WrestleMania 35, Nakamura and Rusev competed in a fatal four-way tag team match for the SmackDown Tag Team Championship, but were unsuccessful.
 Rusev competed in a 51-man battle royal at Super ShowDown, but failed to win.
 Following Super ShowDown, Rusev began a sabbatical from WWE.

 Rusev returned on the September 16 episode of Raw as a face and was involved in a storyline where Lana was having an affair with Bobby Lashley.
-Seeking answers for Lana's infidelity, she would accuse Rusev of being a controlling sex addict, leading to the two divorcing on the December 9 episode of Raw, during which Rusev was attacked by Lashley.
+Seeking answers for Lana's infidelity, she accused Rusev of being a controlling sex addict, leading to the two divorcing on the December 9 episode of Raw, during which Rusev was attacked by Lashley.
 At the TLC: Tables, Ladders & Chairs pay-per-view event on December 15, Rusev lost to Lashley in a tables match, following interference from Lana.
-On the January 13, 2020 episode of Raw, Rusev lost to Lashley again following an interference from Lana and Liv Morgan, after the match, a mixed tag team match was scheduled between teams of Rusev and Morgan, and Lashley and Lana.
+On the January 13, 2020, episode of Raw, Rusev lost to Lashley again following an interference from Lana and Liv Morgan, after the match, a mixed tag team match was scheduled between teams of Rusev and Morgan, and Lashley and Lana.
 The mixed tag team of Rusev and Morgan was defeated by Lashley and Lana in the January 20 episode of Raw.
 Rusev teamed with Humberto Carrillo in a loss to Lashley and Angel Garza on the February 17 episode of Raw.
-This would be Rusev's final appearance in WWE, as on April 15, he was released from his WWE contract as part of budget cuts stemming from the COVID-19 pandemic.
+This was Rusev's final appearance in WWE in his first run, as on April 15, he was released from his WWE contract as part of budget cuts stemming from the COVID-19 pandemic.
 His real life wife Lana, however, remained with WWE until she was also released over a year later in June 2021.